Term

 • Increasing organizational transparency: Having a codified model for risk appetite helps an organization establish standards for employee conduct in day-to-day affairs.
 It also helps to inform expectations and decision-making for stakeholders, regulators, lenders, and others who interact with the organization.

-Now that we’ve discussed why organizations should define their risk appetite, we’ll now talk more about how to assess risk appetite.
+Now that we’ve discussed why organizations should define their risk appetite, we’ll talk more about how to assess risk appetite.

-Levels of Risk Appetite
+What Are the Levels of Risk Appetite?

 Unfortunately, there is no universal framework for risk appetite levels.
 Every organization is different, and so types and amounts of risk are relative.
 That means an organization has to decide for itself what constitutes high-risk or low-risk behavior.